ShamoilRao44/fastapi_tutorial/readme.md

 -analyze code changes to understand how queries are being run.
 -we directly do not put input parmeters in queries but rather use %s to safeguard from SQL injection attacks.
 ---------------------------------------------------------------------------------------------------------

+lesson 18:
+-install sqlalchemy, which is a ORM(object relational mapper). an ORM is an interface between backend code and database. it give built in languge functions(python methods in our case) to interactt with database.
+It makes the use of a database driver like psycopg2, in order to interact with database though.
+-